elotroalex/f22-intro-dh/general.md

 ### Course Format

 This course will take two distinct forms: Mondays will consist of a seminar preceded by a brief lecture; and, Wednesdays we will have a digital studio where you will receive tutorials and work in teams to build and learn.
-In addition, students will be asked to participate in online discussions combined with online annotation exercises using [hypothes.is](https://web.hypothes.is/).
-To learn more, please visit the [assignments page](/assignments.html).
+In addition, students will be asked to participate in asynchronous community combined with online annotation exercises using [hypothes.is](https://web.hypothes.is/).
+Our choice of communication app will depend on the majority's preferences and/or special needs.

 ### Requisites